Pillar 3 Disclosure Guideline for Domestic Systemically Important Banks (D-SIBs)

 1. In January 2020, the BCBS integrated the Phase I, II and III standards of the Pillar 3 Framework into the consolidated Basel framework.
 Footnote 4 The Pillar 3 Framework aims to address the problems identified through the financial crisis and to improve comparability and consistency of financial regulatory disclosures through more standardized formats between banks and across jurisdictions.

-I. Purpose of the Guideline
+I. Purpose of the guideline

 1. This Guideline provides OSFI’s expectations for the domestic implementation of the complete Pillar 3 Framework.
 More specifically, this Guideline, on its implementation date, replaces OSFI’s April 2017 Guideline on Revised Pillar 3 Disclosure Requirements (Phase I) and provides clarification on the domestic implementation of Phases II and III of the Pillar 3 Framework for Canadian D-SIBs.